section-engineering-education/engineering-education/articles/node-testing/index.md

 Unit tests

 ### Unit testing with Node `assert` module.

-The basis for most Node testing is the built-in **assert** module, *which tests a condition and, if condition is not met, throws an error.*
+The basis for most Node testing is the built-in **assert** module, *which tests a condition and, if that condition is not met, throws an error.*

 Lets look at a simple example of assertion testing.